jerser/docker-vpn/Readme.md

 ## Usage

 ```
-# If on Mac, make sure XQuartz is running and then run socat
-socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"

-# openconnect NAME [OpenConnect args...]
-# e.g.
 openconnect bar https://vpn.example.com
 ```

 The first argument is an arbitrary name that you give your VPN connection.
-This is used in the Docker container names and the SSH config file.
+This is used in the Docker container names.
 The rest of the arguments are passed to the VPN client.
-Each example above will connect to a VPN located at vpn.example.com.

 Before connecting you will see an X11 window prompting to sign in, after sign in you will be connected.